hiepbkhn/itce2011/uncertain-graph-java/src/Readme.txt

 - HRGCut.java: find the good cuts of HRG (high modularity)

 - HRGDivisiveGreedy.java: combine HRG-Divisive and modularity
-- NodeSetDivGreedy.java: use log-likelihood
+- NodeSetDivGreedy.java: use log-likelihood (binary tree)

 - ModDivisiveDP.java: exponential mechanism with modularity Q
-- NodeSetMod.java: used in ModDivisiveDP
+- NodeSetMod.java: used in ModDivisiveDP (binary tree)
 - CutNode.java: used in NodeSetMod.bestCut()

 - NodeDivisiveDP2.java: allow to fix nodes to groups (reduce MCMC space)
 - NodeSetMod2.java

-- NodeDivisiveOpt.java: non-private, try to find the best partition at each level
 - NodeSetModOpt.java
 - NodeSetModOpt2.java: do not use IntSet !